Send your enquiry.

 Usually, UWOs arise because one of these authorities is investigating the respondent’s financial conduct.
 Suspicions will be raised if the known source of the respondent’s lawful income appears insufficient to obtain the asset.
 The authorities can then make an application to the High Court, requesting that an Unexplained Wealth Order be issued.

 Often, this application is made on a notice basis.
 This means that you will not be notified of the pending UWO.
 The High Court will then consider whether the application meets the necessary criteria.
 To recap, the High Court must be satisfied that:

 - The respondent is a politically exposed person (PEP), or someone connected to a PEP, from outside the European Economic Union, or

 - The respondent is a person involved in, or connected to, serious crime

 - The asset is above the value of £50,000, and

-- Is in the respondent’s control, and
+- It is in the respondent’s control, and

 - It could not have been purchased with the respondent’s known source of lawful income